 Protecting your teeth with an over-the-counter sports mouthguard is certainly better than wearing no mouthguard at all.
 However, if the mouthguard gets dislodged during any activity, it won’t be able to protect your mouth.
 You may also end up biting through the soft plastic if you clench your jaw hard enough.

-Custom-made sports mouthguards are created at Kevin Kay DDS Family & Cosmetic Dentistry from a thermoplastic material.
+Custom-made sports mouthguards are created at Kevin Kay DDS Comprehensive Family Dentistry from a thermoplastic material.
 The mouthguards are sized based on the impression taken from your mouth.

 These devices are very personalized as Dr. Kevin Kay adjusts the thickness of the material depending on how much force will be exerted on the mouthpiece.
 Unlike over-the-counter mouthguards, no two custom mouthguards are identical, and hence, they provide the optimal level of protection to the athlete’s mouth.
 They also provide the best comfort and fit.